FAQs for Complainants on Title IX Reporting Process

 How do I make a formal report of sexual discrimination or sexual misconduct?

-To initiate a formal process, you must meet with the Title IX Coordinator or a Deputy Coordinator.
+To initiate a formal process, you must meet with the Title IX Coordinator.
 During this meeting the Title IX Coordinator will explain the College disciplinary process.
 The Title IX Coordinator will ask you to briefly explain what happened (e.g. who, what, where, when).
 The Coordinator will also discuss the availability of supportive measures such as academic flexibility requests, residence changes or other steps to assist you during the complaint resolution process.

 You have the right to have an advisor of your choice present during this meeting.